getodk/docs/shared-src/contributing-tips.rst

 All PRs must be directly connected to open issues.
 PRs should not represent suggestions, good ideas, or independent initiative.

 If you have a good idea, file an issue.
-If you are curious about whether something should be an issue, chat with one of the core team in the `#docs-code` channel on the `Slack <https://opendatakit.slack.com>`_.

 Once you have filed an issue, wait for comment and approval before diving into the work.
 We do not want surprise PRs.